dontry/quizzes_platform_back/README.md

 # Quiz-back
-> The backend server for quizzes platform supported by featerjs
+> The backend server for quizzes platform supported by featherjs

 ## About